-The government loans balance remained flat at \$0.5 million at December 31, 2022 and 2021.
+The government loans balance decreased slightly to \$0.4 million at December 31, 2023 from \$0.5 million at December 31, 2022 due to regular monthly payments.
 The loans were available to help off-set the impacts of the COVID-19 pandemic and will be repaid.